About The Committee

 Strategic Leadership

-The nominated individual should have contributed to community economic growth through visionary leadership, community problem-solving and building strategic alliances.
+The nominated individual should have advanced broader community economic growth through visionary leadership, collaborative problem-solving and the cultivation of strategic partnerships that drive long-term prosperity.

 Business Recognition

-The nominated individual should be recognized by his/her peers as a business leader.
+The nominated individual should be widely recognized and respected by their peers as an outstanding business leader.